 Though winter is the most recommended time to prune, Portland tree pruning in the summertime can provide particular benefits for fruit trees and damaged trees.
 It can also be advantageous for general tree shaping.

-The following is a simple guide to summer tree pruning.
+The following is a simple guide to the best summer tree pruning.
 As always, please consult our Portland certified arborists for specialized knowledge and information.

 Summer Tree Pruning Goals & Benefits

 - Encourage hearty growth.
 Pruning in summer may encourage vigor.
 In summertime, weak tree growth should be pinched or pruned back about 3 inches from the end of each soft, leafy shoot.
 This can be repeated again in late summer if rapid side-shoot growth occurs.
-As always, it is best to leave pruning in the hands of professionals, such as our Portland certified arborists.
+As always, it is best to leave pruning in the hands of top qualified professionals, such as our Portland certified arborists at Urban Forest Pro.